 Visit our web site below to go directly to our easy to understand testing Matrix.
 All tests and ES Reports numbers are easy to download.
 We clearly states WFT and DFT by brand.

-TESTING HAS BEEN COMPLETED OVER MULITPLE BRANDS OF FOAM INCLUDING:
+TESTING HAS BEEN COMPLETED OVER MULTIPLE BRANDS OF FOAM INCLUDING:

-The use of an Intumescent coating as an alternative to thermal barrier and Ignition barrier often confuses even the savviest of the code official, architect, contractor and SPF applicator.
-The life safety of your clients, homeowners, fireman and woman and the desire to be code compliant should be your driving reason to sorting through the questions.
-While using a code compliant alternative may add a cost to your job, the code requires it, and on a personal level for the safety of your clients they deserve it.
-Every week we hear from customers who have applied a coating that has not been tested on an SPF used on the job and now a code official is making them strip the coating and reapplying a code acceptable alternative.
+Every week we hear from customers who have applied a coating that has not been tested on an SPF used on the job and now a code official, or Fire Marshall is making them strip the coating and reapplying a code acceptable alternative.
 This is a costly issue that must be absorbed by the contractor who is already working on thin margins.
 Any coating that has not been tested over the SPF that is being coated is a violation of building codes and creates a serious life safety issue.

 Ignition Barriers: Building codes allow an exception to the thermal barrier requirement in attics and crawl spaces where entry is made only for repairs or maintenance (IRC) or for the service of utilities (IBC).
 ACC 377, Appendix X limits alternative materials and assemblies in attic and crawl spaces.
 Intumescent coatings are an excellent choice as an alternative ignition barrier.
 The coating must be tested to ACC 377; Appendix X full scale modified NFPA 286 by an accredited testing facility